ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 > Build security in from the beginning.

-That is true, but too weak.

-For engineering leadership, Secure by Design should mean something more concrete:
+That is true, but it is too weak for engineering leadership.
+Secure by Design should mean something more concrete:

 > The organization designs its products, platforms, workflows, and incentives so that common classes of vulnerabilities become difficult to introduce, easy to detect early, and structurally unlikely to recur.

-This is not only about code.

-It is about how engineering is organized.
+This is not only about code; it is about how engineering is organized.

-It is about which patterns are approved.
-Which abstractions are provided.
-Which risks are owned by product teams.
-Which architectural decisions are reviewed.
-Which security controls are embedded into the platform.
-Which exceptions are tolerated.
-Which trade-offs are visible to leadership.
-Which recurring findings trigger systemic remediation instead of local patches.
+It is about which patterns are approved, which abstractions are provided, which risks are owned by product teams, which architectural decisions are reviewed, which security controls are embedded into the platform, which exceptions are tolerated, which trade-offs are visible to leadership, and which recurring findings trigger systemic remediation instead of local patches.

-Secure by Design is not a security initiative.
+Secure by Design is not just a security initiative.
 It is an engineering operating model.

 ## The Developer Is Not the Control